fullstackjournalists/fullstackjournalists/how-to-file-an-issue.md

 * The results you expected to get when you were trying to do it.
 * The results that actually happened.
 Be sure to copy and paste any error messages!
 * Anything you tried to fix the problem.
-* What you Googled, and what you found out from Googling (I won't answer your issue until you can show me you tried to fix it, or find information about how to fix it, on your own).
+* What you Googled, and what you found out from Googling.

 ### WARNING